VisualSource/visualsource.github.io/packages/interactive-comments/README.md

 ### Continued development

-In the future i'd like to use css grid area more, due to it allow for moving content around a container with out having to redeclare the some component in more then one place.
+In the future i'd like to use css grid area more, due to it allow for moving content around a container with out having to redeclare the some components in more then one place.
 I tend to fall in to using only flexbox but css gird is soming i'd like to use more.

 ### Useful resources